Making Tax Digital (MTD) for Small Businesses: What You Need to Know Before April 2026

 FreeAgent

-Spreadsheets can still be used only if they link digitally to approved software.
+Spreadsheets can still be used only if they are digitally linked to approved software.heets can still be used only if they link digitally to approved software.

 ✅ Submit updates more often